Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Jeep Cherokee are $1,592 a year for full coverage.
-Comprehensive costs on average $298 each year, collision costs $558, and liability is estimated at $536.
-Buying just liability costs approximately $606 a year, with insurance for high-risk drivers costing around $3,450.
-Teen drivers cost the most to insure at $6,098 a year or more.
+Average insurance rates for a Jeep Cherokee are $1,592 a year including full coverage.
+Comprehensive insurance costs approximately $298 a year, collision costs $558, and liability coverage is $536.
+Liability-only coverage costs around $606 a year, with high-risk coverage costing $3,450 or more.
+Teen drivers receive the highest rates at $6,098 a year or more.

 Average premium for full coverage: $1,592

-Rates are based on $500 policy deductibles, 30/60 split liability limits, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all states and Cherokee models.
+These estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rates are averaged for all 50 U.S. states and Cherokee trim levels.

-Living in a larger city can have significant affects on car insurance rates.
-Rural areas are shown to have a lower frequency of accident claims than larger metro areas.
+Choosing to live in a large city has a large influence on car insurance prices.
+Rural locations tend to have a lower frequency of comprehensive and collision claims than larger metro areas.

 Use the form below to get customized rates for your location.